Lewis Hastings Sarett: Biography

 He worked for Merck & Co. for 38 years retiring in 1982.
 He invented a Process of Treating Pregnene Compounds Cortisone, Patent Number 2,462,133.

 Named after him is the Sarett Oxidation which is the oxidation of an alcohol to a ketone or an aldehyde using chromic oxide and pyridine.
 Primary alcohols will be oxidised to aldehydes and not carboxylic acids.

 Writing career

-He is also famous for writing the poem The Four Little Foxes to raise awareness about animal rights.
+His father, also Lew Sarett, is famous for writing the poem The Four Little Foxes to raise awareness about animal rights.